guanroger/guanroger/README.md

 - 🌱 Exploring advanced 3D modeling and animation techniques with tools like Blender, Maya, and other industry standards.
 - 🎨 Passionate about blending technical expertise with creativity to bring artistic projects to life through computer science.
 - 🖥️ Skilled in coding, with a focus on creating visually compelling applications.
-- ⚡ Aspiring to become a top-tier specialist in the Computer Graphics, Game Development, and Animation industries.
+- ⚡ Aspiring to become a top-tier specialist in the Computer Graphics, Game Development, or Visual Effect industries.

-- 👯 I’m looking to collaborate on AI and computer graphics projects.
-- 🤔 I’m looking for help with advanced OpenGL rendering techniques.
-- 💬 Ask me about animation, game development, or anything computer graphics-related!
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I’m also a big fan of RPG games and Harry Potter!